BEST RATED HEALTHCARE CMMS FOR MAINTENANCE AND OPERATIONS TEAMS

-Several issues prompt hospitals and healthcare orgaizations to begin the search for a healthcare facilities management software that can meet the demand of the department and the organization in a whole.
+Several issues prompt hospitals and healthcare organisations to begin the search for a healthcare facilities management software that can meet the demand of the department and the organization in a whole.
 First, the hospital's legacy CMMS is over 10 years old or the facility manager has been using excel or word to document paper requests.
 Beyond that, the system may not be web-based, and it no longer can properly support the departments many areas of responsibility, which include everything from plant operations and maintenance to energy management, environmental services, patient escort, operations support, and parking and valet services.
-Technicians need to work on handhelds in the field through smartphone technology.
+Technicians need to work on hand-helds through Smartphones.

 The team researching CMMS and or a new healthcare facilities management software are typically from facilities operations, facilities planning and development, information systems (IS), and security services.
 Team members look for a system that would let managers monitor key performance indicators (KPI) related to department activities.
 These KPIs included demand work, preventive work, joint commission activity, preventive maintenance (PM) work orders past due, PM compliance, inspection-completion rate, and facility condition index.
 The new healthcare facilities management software must be robust enough to meet the future vision and needs of the department.